 David H. Jones, Corporal, Royal Air Force Police.
 Nothing is yet known about David at present, but the Memorial states that he died in Carmarthenshire during May 1948 aged 28.
 This would have been too late for him to be recorded as an official casualty of the Second World War by the Commonwealth War Graves Commission.

 John Chapman Oliver, Rifleman, 7012565, 1st Airborne Battalion, Royal Ulster Rifles.
-John was the Son of John and Sarah Oliver, and the husband of Francis Nest Oliver, of Abergwili.
-He served in the 1st Battalion, Royal Ulster Rifles, which had been stationed in India at the outbreak of hostilities, but returned in time to help defend Dunkirk and evacuate the British Expeditionary Force.
+John was born in 1906, the son of John Oliver and Sarah Oliver.
+He married Francis Nest Lewis, of Abergwili, in the autumn of 1941.
+John enlisted into the army and served in the 1st Battalion, Royal Ulster Rifles, which had been stationed in India at the outbreak of hostilities, but returned in time to help defend Dunkirk and evacuate the British Expeditionary Force.
 The Battalion became a part of the 31st Independent Infantry Brigade billeted in Wales, where they assumed a coastal defence role.
 At this stage in the war, the British Airborne Forces consisted of just the 1st Parachute Brigade, however in September 1941, the War Office decided that a Brigade of glider infantry should be raised to compliment them.
 The 31st Infantry Brigade was selected for this task and on 10 October that year, it was renamed the 1st Airlanding Brigade.
 The 1st Parachute Brigade had been detached since late 1942 and had been involved in heavy fighting in North Africa.
 The 1st Airlanding Brigade was called to join them in May 1943 to prepare for an invasion of Sicily.
 The 1st Royal Ulster Rifles and 2nd Oxfordshire and Buckinghamshire Light Infantry were detached to form the experienced nucleus of the 6th Airlanding Brigade.
 As a part of the newly raised 6th Airborne Division, and landed at on 6 June 1944 near Ranville.
 Their task was to help enlarge the southern sector of the bridgehead by capturing the villages of Longueval and Sainte Honorine.
 The first of these was taken without incident, however the attempt to move on the second was dogged by communications difficulties and determined German resistance.
 The Battalion was forced to retire to Longueval, having suffered in excess of one hundred casualties, the overwhelming majority of which were either wounded or missing.
 The Ulstermen remained in this area for the following week and endured a great deal of shelling and numerous harassing attacks throughout, although no truly serious attempt was made to dislodge them.
 John was Killed in Action during the successful capture of Longueval on 7 June 1944, just a day after D-Day.
-John was 38 years old, and is buried at Ranville War Cemetery, France.
+John was 38 years old, and is buried in Ranville War Cemetery, France.